 The COVID-19 pandemic is putting an unprecedented strain on our health care system.
 From providing pharmacist expertise in the ICU, to ensuring that all health care providers are provisioned to protect themselves while treating patients and saving lives, the School is working to keep patient care uninterrupted and safe during this crisis.

-Donation drive for personal protective equipment (PPE)
+Collecting and distributing personal protective equipment (PPE)

 Push for California to recognize pharmacists as essential frontline health care providers

 Thirteen pharmacy school deans, including UCSF’s Dean B. Joseph Guglielmo, co-signed a letter to Governor Gavin Newsom asking him to declare “pharmacists and licensed intern pharmacists as essential front-line health care providers as part of the COVID-19 emergency declaration.”